×

 • Serbian is spoken as a national language in: Bosnia, Croatia, Montenegro, Serbia.

 You will also get to know the continents where Danish and Serbian speaking countries lie.
-Based on the number of people that speak these languages, the position of Danish language is not available and position of Serbian language is 44.
+Based on the number of people that speak these languages, the position of Danish language is 18 and position of Serbian language is 44.
 Find all the information about these languages on Danish and Serbian.

 Danish and Serbian Language History